haoran119/python/学习笔记之Python/README.md

 #### [typing — Support for type hints](https://docs.python.org/3/library/typing.html)

-* Note The Python runtime does not enforce function and variable type annotations.
+* Note: The Python runtime does not enforce function and variable type annotations.
 They can be used by third party tools such as type checkers, IDEs, linters, etc.
 * This module provides runtime support for type hints.
 The most fundamental support consists of the types Any, Union, Callable, TypeVar, and Generic.
 For a full specification, please see PEP 484.
 For a simplified introduction to type hints, see PEP 483.
 * The function below takes and returns a string and is annotated as follows:
 ```python